andrefigueira/python-trading-bot/README.md

    Use additional commands like `alpaca-bot set-symbols "AAPL,MSFT"` to update trading symbols. `alpaca-bot portfolio` shows the current balance and P&L, while `alpaca-bot orders` lists open, closed and pending orders.
+   Launch `alpaca-bot tui` for an interactive text interface.

 ## Using the Makefile